penguinland/visual_diff/README.md

   code from each other.
 There are better tools for this task, but `visual_diff` is better than nothing.
-- Cheating on homework by making sure that the code you have copied and pasted has been modified enough that it no longer looks copied and pasted.
+- Cheating on homework by making sure that the code you have copied and pasted has been modified enough that it no longer looks copied and pasted. 🙃
-  :upside_down_face:

 ## Examples